Moose - In the Field

 Ear Tags and Radio Collars

-If you shoot an animal with a collar or ear tag, report the number, color, harvest location and date to CPW, and return the radio collars.
+If you harvest an animal with a collar or ear tag, report the number and color on the collar or ear tag along with the harvest location and date to CPW and return the collar.
+Find a CPW office.

 Tooth Extraction During Inspection